anyscale/madewithml.github.io/docs/courses/mlops/git.md

 ## Application

-Instead of creating an overwhelming list of Git commands (you know how I feel about [list dumps](../../pivot.md){:target="_blank"}), let's learn about the important concepts and commands with quick chronological case studies that we'll absolutely need to know to real collaborative project with a team.
+Instead of creating an [overwhelming](../../pivot.md){:target="_blank"} list of Git commands, let's learn about the important concepts and commands with quick chronological case studies that we'll absolutely need to know to real collaborative project with a team.

 ### Getting started